GMC-DRL/MetaBox/README.md

 # MetaBox: A Benchmark Platform for Meta-Black-Box Optimization with Reinforcement Learning

 This is a **reinforcement learning benchmark platform** for benchmarking and MetaBBO-RL methods.
-You can develop your own MetaBBO-RL approach and complare it with baseline approaches build-in following the **Train-Test-Log** philosophy automated by MetaBox.
+You can develop your own MetaBBO-RL approach and complare it with baseline approaches built-in following the **Train-Test-Log** philosophy automated by MetaBox.

 ## Contents